LiUSemWeb/PBF-AMP-Onto/README.md

 The folder PBF-AMP-KG-Workbench contains all the source code and necessary files required to run the PBF-AMP-KG-Workbench tool.

-PBF-AMP-KG-Workbench is an ontology-based data entry inter- face that helps users structure (or map) their data according to PBF-AMP-Onto, making the data entry process easier and more consistent.
+PBF-AMP-KG-Workbench is an ontology-based data entry interface that helps users structure (or map) their data according to PBF-AMP-Onto, making the data entry process easier and more consistent.